 state.
-(1.)
-A state in which the circuit remains until application of a suitable pulse.
-(2.)
-One of the separate, restartable portions into which the runacct command (the main daily accounting shell procedure) breaks its processing.
-(3.)
-In SOM, the data (attributes, instance variables and their values) associated with an object.
-See also behavior.
+(1) A state in which the circuit remains until application of a suitable pulse.
+(2) One of the separate, restartable portions into which the runacct command (the main daily accounting shell procedure) breaks its processing.

 state information.
 Information about the current state of the appearance and behavior of a widget or gadget.
 This information is recorded within each individual widget and gadget and updated as necessary.